 Rohan believes that, with the right habits, everyone can sing well.

-I am not a professional singer nor a singing coach.
-I, however, have a passion for singing and have sung at Church, prayer gatherings, school and college.
+First things first: I am not a professional singer nor a singing coach.
+I, however, have a passion for singing and have sung at Church, prayer gatherings, school, and college.
 The tips that follow will certainly help you sing better and with more confidence.
 I have used them myself and benefitted in a big way.

 Here's how to sing better!